jjhollar/PPSRun3Utils/PPSRun3Utils/README_DiamondRadiographiesEfficienices.md

 ----------------------------------------------------------------

    * The source code is in PPSRun3Utils/PPSRun3Utils/bin/FWLiteTimingEfficiencyRadiography.cc

-   * The list of input files is defined in the .cc file.
-Currently it's set to a random example from a recent run

    * Only the 210 pixels are used for the efficiency denominator, and for the radiographies.
 Examples for the 220 pixels are commented in the code